How to use your Worry Eater

 How it helps your child

-– They have been able to “get the worry out” i.e. but writing or drawing it down.
+– They have been able to “get the worry out” i.e. by writing it down or drawing it.
 It can be very therapeutic just to write or talk about your problems and get it off your chest.

 – The worry has “symbolically gone” in the morning which can help them to feel better about it, and start to move on from whatever was upsetting them.

 – You get an insight into what is upsetting your child so you can take steps to help remedy the issue, or prevent it in the future.
 Knowledge is power!

 This is just the recommended way to use Worry Eaters.
 You can come up with your own way of doing it!